loveychauhan/pictoria/README.md

 - Upload images directly to Cloudinary
 - Store image details (title, tags, URLs) in Firestore
 - View all uploaded images on the homepage
-- Basic image grid layout
+- Advanvce UI and image grid layout
 - Protected upload route (only logged-in users can upload)

 ---